Senyeah/APIEngine/README.md

 - The `.htaccess` file which is automatically generated provides URL rewriting to redirect all requests to `engine/request.php`.
 If you have any custom directives to place inside the `.htaccess` file, ensure that you do not change the contents of the URL rewriting section.

-- The endpoint definition file passed in as the standard input is written to the `.definition` file, located in the project’s root directory.
+- Upon project creation, the endpoint definition file passed through `stdin` is written to the `.definition.json` file, located in the project’s root directory.
 For security, this file has permissions `r--r-----` (0440).
 When pushing your API to a server, always ensure the permissions of this file has not changed, and that it is owned by your web server’s user (typically `www-data` on Linux).

 - All files and folders are automatically generated with appropriate classes upon project creation, but it’s your responsibility to ensure they exist upon a project update.